 The national BQA Program was initiated in 1987 to provide cattle farmers and ranchers with science based management practices that enhance carcass quality and beef safety and improve animal care.
 BQA works to protect consumer confidence in our beef supply and to return more profits to producers.
 Participation in the program is voluntary.
-BQA principals influence the management practices of more than 90 percent of cattle.
+BQA principles influence the management practices of more than 85 percent of cattle.

 The Beef Quality Assurance program in New York State has grown into a robust educational opportunity for beef and dairy farmers throughout the state and works to improve the quality of beef produced by connecting producers with the newest research and animal care techniques.
 The BQA Program currently has over 1000 active beef producers, employees, and students.
-The program has two levels of certification.

 If you have a good relationship with your veterinarian, he or she will be able to help, advise, and guide you to use appropriate medications for your animals.